echo-lalia/st7789fbuf/README.md

 - Hardware based scrolling
 - Drawing text using converted PC BIOS bitmap fonts
 - Drawing text using converted TrueType fonts.
+- Drawing text using the built-in framebuf font.
 - Drawing converted bitmaps
+- Drawing ellipses
+- Drawing and deforming polygons

 This is a work in progress.
 Documentation can be found in the docs directory and at https://russhughes.github.io/st7789py_mpy/